LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 .. method:: repeating(name::string)

-   This method executes an associated block once for each defined repetition of a repeating field.
+   Executes an associated block once for each defined repetition of a repeating field.
 Requires a single parameter, the name of the repeating field from the current layout.

 .. method:: repeating_valueItem()

    Returns the value for each repetition of a repeating field.

 .. method:: portal(name::string)

-   This method executes an associated block once for each record in a portal.
+   Executes an associated block once for each record in a portal.
    Requires a single parameter, the name of the portal relationship from the current layout.
 Fields from the portal can be found using the same method as for related records (e.g. ``field('Calls::Approved')`` within a portal showing